7ashiorkor7/Spatial-Data-Analysis/README.md

 # Spatial-Data-Analysis
-Spatial Data Analysis is the study of methods to describe and explain a process that  operates in space based on a sample of observations taken at  particular locations.
+Spatial Data Analysis is the quantification of phenomena referenced in space.
+It is the study of methods to describe and explain a process that  operates in space based on a sample of observations taken at  particular locations.

+The R programming language is used.

+Key components of spatial analysis and spatial statistics:
+* Visualization : Maps, graphical display
+* Exploration : looking for patterns in data such as clusters and the behavior of events that are close in space or very distant.
+* Modeling : Fitting models, testing hypothesis, formalizing spatial dependence

 In this course, for various types of spatial data, the following were considered:
 * How to visualize the data, describe/evaluate any spatial pattern